Aide financière

 What information will the Financial Aid Committee need if I am divorced, separated, or do not live with my child's other parent?

-If the student’s parents do not live together, whether separated, divorced, or never married, each parent should complete a separate Parents’ Financial Statement (PFS) that is reflective of their own household and financial picture.
-If one or both parents has remarried, stepparent information should be included on the PFS as well.
+If the student’s parents do not live together, whether separated, divorced, or never married, each parent should complete a separate application that is reflective of their own household and financial picture.
+If one or both parents has remarried, stepparent information should be included as well.

 What if my child’s non-custodial parent is not willing to complete a financial aid application?